petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-project.md

 - Invite other team members to access the cloud console
 - Install and use a Command Line Interface (CLI) tool to access your account from your computer

-Next you'll help Delectable Bonsai's IT staff, Marcus and Kyle, to access the cloud console and acquire [the tools that you'll need](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to deploy changes to your Cloud environment.
+Next you'll help Delectable Bonsai's IT staff, Marcus and Kyle, to access the cloud console and acquire [the tools that you'll need](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to deploy changes to your Cloud project.

 [Let's Go!](./setting-up-your-cloud-project/accessing-the-liferay-cloud-console.md)